 Data-informed Fabric Masks and Disposable Masks

-are likely to provide enough filtration...
-I have data.
+fabrics are likely to provide enough filtration...
+I paid for data.

 After reading dozens of papers...
-I know what to make of it.
+I knew how to interpret the data.

-After seeing kids spill out of schools...
-I've learned the difference between
+Seeing kids spill out of schools...
+I learned the difference between

 Each blue box is a link